Living Visually Impaired in Prescott Arizona — The 2016 Story

-Below are resources collected by a Prescott resident who maintains independence and vision loss coping skills after reaching legal blindness a decade ago.
-With plenty of room to improve the community resources, please consider action, suggestions and collaboration for everybody losing vision in these days of abundant technology and information sharing.
+Below are resources collected by a Prescott resident who maintains vision loss coping skills after reaching legal blindness a decade ago.
+There’s plenty of room to improve the community resources.
+Please consider action, suggestions and collaboration for everybody losing vision in these days of abundant technology and information sharing.

 What is Vision Rehabilitation

-New interpersonal skills come into play when a conversation partner must be identified by voice or sighted assistance must be requested.
+Sensitive interpersonal skills come into play when a conversation partner must be identified by voice or when sighted assistance must be requested.
 All these are conquered by learning and practice, leaving only the misery of transportation until the day of civilized public transit or safe, affordable driverless cars.

 Where does one start recovering from vision loss?

 When the page text becomes wiggly or haze surrounds you or objects jump into your path, eye doctors may help for a while, but there’s no miracle cure for effects of aging, sunlight, and genetics.
-Struggling to drive, read, walk, recognize faces, or see computer screens tell you it’s time to find vision rehabilitation. don’t deny, bargain, get angry, or become dependent when it’s time to learn new ways of doing things.
+Struggling to drive, read, walk, recognize faces, or see computer screens tell you it’s time to find vision rehabilitation.
+Medical interventions (except for cataract removal) rarely restore vision.
+Don’t deny, bargain, get angry, or become dependent when it’s time to learn new ways of doing things.